LittleBigRefresh/Docs/Docs/topics/vita.md

 Press triangle twice with the game's bubble selected in the Live Area.
 If the Update History button is present and shows Version 1.22, then your game is fully up to date.
-If it is not, open the game's live area, and press the refresh button at the top of the screen, this will install all the updates for your game.
+When pressing the refresh button, a yellow arrow button should appear.
+Press the yellow arrow button to install all the updates for your game.

 ### Updating LBP PSP